changmw/chang-cantontese-input/foxpro/srh/4A.Creative.Awards.Scoring.System/readme.txt

 Back then, I didn't know what 4A meant. :)

-I just coded this system, took it with a dot-matrix printer to a big hotel in Admiralty, and over-watched the data entry process.
+I just coded this system, installed it to a computer, took it with a dot-matrix printer to a big hotel in Admiralty, and over-watched the data entry process.
 The judges (including foreigners, e.g. Japanese) would write down their scores on papers which was input into my system and produce scoring sheets.

 The Association of Accredited Advertising Agencies of Hong Kong https://aaaa.com.hk/awards